giusmento/pulcherbook-be/services/partner-service/docs/api/examples.md

 - All timestamps are in ISO 8601 format
 - All dates use YYYY-MM-DD format
 - All times use HH:MM format (24-hour)
-- All IDs are strings (even though stored as bigint)
+- All UIDs are UUID format strings
 - All prices are decimal numbers
 - Request IDs are unique per request for debugging